Farmers Adapt to Changing Circumstances to Produce the Food Consumers Want

 At least that’s the theory.
 The reality is that too many contracts have loopholes.
 Buyers want to evaluate the quality of crops, which is fair.
 Yet they also want to adjust prices based on current supply, which is not fair.
 To cover up the problem, they can claim falsely that good crops are bad crops.

-In other words, farmers may grow perfect vegetables that deserve a high return, according to the rules of sales contracts, but buyers who worry about saturated markets will cite flaws that are in fact fantasies.
-They’ll try to purchase at lower prices, or even to reject crops that otherwise belong in grocery stores, restaurants, and kitchen pantries.
+En d'autres termes, farmers may grow perfect vegetables that deserve a high return, according to the rules of sales contracts, but buyers who worry about saturated markets will cite flaws that are in fact fantasies.
+They’ll try to purchase at lower prices, or even to reject crops that otherwise belong in grocery stores, Restaurants, and kitchen pantries.

 The solution is to break free from this faulty system, finding new buyers with better contracts—and that includes international trade with foreign partners.
 I hope that we can start selling some of what we grow across borders.
-The United States and Canada are excellent potential markets for us, due to proximity, trade agreements, and the ease of doing business.
+The United States and Canada are excellent potential markets for us, due to proximity, accords commerciaux, and the ease of doing business.

 Americans and Canadians who seek fresh and delicious vegetables should contact us.
 We are open to any possibility, as we expand into more varieties, based on what consumers want.